A DIY painting job doesn’t have to equal crooked lines, besmirched floors, and ceramic sinks speckled with robin’s egg blue.

-4. Repurpose Old T-Shirts as Rags to Reduce Waste
+#4 Repurpose Old T-Shirts as Rags to Reduce Waste

 And while you could pick up a mega-pack of plain cotton towels to keep paint from splattering, why not use something you can find stuffed at the back of a drawer?

 “If paint runs down your roller or brush, it gets really messy, really quick,” he says.
 “Always have a rag in your pocket so you and your brush or roller stay clean.”

-5. Keep Q-tips Handy for Emergencies
+#5 Keep Q-tips Handy for Mistakes

 Oh no!
 A drop of Naples Sunset just splashed on your white window frame.
 You’ve only got a few minutes to clean up the mess before your mistake is sealed for eternity.

 Here’s another use for that pile of cotton swabs tucked in your jeans pocket: Use them to touch up imperfections on newly-painted walls without dirtying an entire paintbrush.

 Using a Q-tip (another reason to keep them handy), go over all the bits and pieces you don’t want painted, like screws or hinges.
 With the petroleum jelly applied, even an accidental slip won’t leave you heartbroken.

 Here’s another tip for a hassle-free paint job: “Run petroleum jelly along the seals of your doors and windows to prevent them from sticking,” Sharp says.

-7. Blow Dry Painter's Tape for Easy Removal
+#7 Use a Hair Dryer on Painter's Tape for Easy Removal